rpmuller/ePubs/WP1.md

 did not go direct to Rome; it went first, in spite of the immense distance, to Marseilles, which, like Lampsacus, was a colony of Phocaea, and was, moreover, viewed with friendly eyes by the Romans.
-The citizens of Mar- seilles, having listened to an oration by the envoy, at once decided to send a diplomatic mission of their own to Rome to support their sister city.
+The citizens of Marseilles, having listened to an oration by the envoy, at once decided to send a diplomatic mission of their own to Rome to support their sister city.
 The Gauls who lived inland from Marseilles joined in with a letter to their kinsmen of Asia Minor, the